 Note that this interface is implemented by most, but not all, EAuCOM boards.
 A notable exception is the iMX RT1064 uCOM board.
-To connect an M.2 module to an iMX RT1064 uCOM board, use Murata's uSD-to-M2 adapter LBEE0ZZ1WE-uSD-M2 connected to the uSD interface, J34.
+To connect an M.2 module to an iMX RT1064 uCOM board, use Murata's uSD-to-M2 adapter LBEE0ZZ1WE-uSD-M2 or LBEE0ZZ2WE-uSD-M2 connected to the uSD interface, J34, instead.

-The picture below illustrates the main M.2 connector and related jumpers on the uCOM Carrier Board, rev A/PB2/PB3.
-See Figure 29 on page 34 for uCOM Carrier Board, rev B details.
+The picture below illustrates the main M.2 connector and related jumpers.

-Figure 28 - uCOM Carrier Board, rev A/PB2/PB3, M.2 E-Key Interface with Debug Features
+Figure 26 - uCOM Carrier Board, rev C, M.2 E-Key Interface